Individualized Education Program

+Legal basis

+In the US, the Individuals with Disabilities Education Act (IDEA) requires public schools to develop an IEP for every student with a disability who is found to meet the federal and state requirements for special education.
 As long as a student qualifies for special education, the IEP is mandated to be regularly maintained and updated up to the point of high school graduation or prior to the 21st or 22nd birthday.
-If a student in special education attends university upon graduation, they are no longer "children with disabilities" under the Individuals with Disabilities Education Improvement Act of 2004 and are instead protected under Section 504.
-They can apply for and receive Section 504 accommodations, but the process is very different.
-Placements in public schools often occur in "general education" classrooms.
-Other types of placements include RSP (within a resource room), Special Day Class, Self Contained Class, Co-Teacher and specialized classes, or sub-specialties taught by a special education teacher.
-Students can also be removed from an IEP if it is determined the student is no longer eligible upon reevaluation.
+If a student in special education attends university upon graduation, they are no longer "children with disabilities" under the Individuals with Disabilities Education Improvement Act of 2004 and are instead protected under Section 504 of the Rehabilitation Act.

-An IEP is meant to ensure that students receive an appropriate placement not only in special education classrooms or special schools.
-It is designed to give the student a chance to participate in regular school culture and academics as much as is possible for that individual student.
-In this way, the student is able to have specialized assistance only when such assistance is absolutely necessary, and otherwise maintains the freedom to interact with and participate in activities to the same extent of their non-disabled/general education peers.

-IEP required components
+IEP components

-In the US, the Individuals with Disabilities Education Act (IDEA) requires public schools to develop an IEP for every student with a disability who is found to meet the federal and state requirements for special education.
 The IEP must be designed to provide the child with a Free Appropriate Public Education (FAPE).
 The term IEP refers to both the educational program provided to a child with a disability and to the written document that describes that educational program.
 The IDEA requires that an IEP be written according to the needs of each student who is eligible under the IDEA; an IEP must also meet state regulations.
 The following must be included: